atosorigin/grafana-weathermap-panel/docs/EN/editor/coordinates-space-point.md

 ![saisie point](../../screenshots/editor/coordinates/screen-point/obligatoire.jpg)

-The required informations to display the points are :
+The required information to display the points are :

-- Label : This is a key to add the result of a value to the parameters
+- Label : This is a key to add the result of value to the parameters
 - Display : Show or not show the point
 - Size : Choose you size small / medium / large
 - Position : X and Y position